gmcmullen/takectrl.ca/_posts/2025-10-26-electronic-device-search-requests-august-2025.md

   - ati-foi
   - device-searches
 ---
-## O﻿riginal Requests
+## Original Requests

-I﻿n August 2025, we asked the RCMP, CBSA, and Vancouver Police Department for the following information:
+In August 2025, we asked the RCMP, CBSA, and Vancouver Police Department for the following information:

 > All records from 2020 to present relating to the search or seizure of electronic devices, including but not limited to smartphones, computers, tablets, and storage media.
 This includes, without limitation:
 >